gavingu2255-ai/WLM-Open-Source/WLM_Quickstart.md

 - No therapy mode
 - No emotional guessing
 - Pure structural mapping
-Why it stabilizes:
+Why it stabilizes
-It removes psychological inference triggers and redirects the model toward pattern‑level analysis rather than personal narrative reconstruction.
+It redirects the model toward pattern‑level analysis instead of personal narrative reconstruction.

 6. Minimal WLM Checklist
 Before sending a prompt, check: